jorisparet/partycls/README.md

 ![](data/snapshots/grains_species.png)

 We use the local distribution of bond angles around each particle as a structural fingerprint and perform a clustering using the [K-Means](https://en.wikipedia.org/wiki/K-means_clustering) algorithm.
-We show the system again, this time coloring the particles according to the corresponding cluster label
+We show the system again, this time coloring the particles according to the cluster they belong to.

 ```python
 from partycls import Workflow